paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

 ### Package URLs

 [Package URLs](https://github.com/package-url/purl-spec) will be provided for our directly installed dependencies.
-These types of dependencies (runtime dependencies) do not have explicitly supported types in the [Package URL Types](https://github.com/package-url/purl-spec/blob/master/PURL-TYPES.rst) document, so we will use the `generic` or `debian` types as instructed by maintainers of the Package URL project.
+Some of these dependencies (runtime dependencies) do not have explicitly supported types in the [Package URL Types](https://github.com/package-url/purl-spec/blob/master/PURL-TYPES.rst) document, so we will either use the `generic` type or another type as instructed by maintainers of the Package URL project.
 For indirectly installed dependencies, there are specific types we can use for most of the languages we support (Go modules, NPM packages, etc.)